intel-analytics/BigDL-2.x/docs/docs/APIGuide/FeatureEngineering/featureset.md

 A FeatureSet can be used to represent an input pipeline as a collection of elements which is used in the model optimization process.
 You can use FeatureSet to switch the memory type between `DRAM` and `PMEM`.
 * `DRAM` is the default mode which would cached the training data in main memory.
 * `PMEM` mode would try to cache the training data in AEP rather than main memory.
-You should install the AEP hardware and [memkind library](https://github.com/memkind/memkind) before switch to this option.
+You should install the AEP hardware and [memkind library](https://github.com/memkind/memkind) before switching to this option.

 * You can use FeatureSet.rdd() function to create a FeatureSet.